colinta/teacup/README.md

 It's been mentioned a few times in this document that Teacup will create & style views in the `viewDidLoad` method.
-That means that the `superview` property of the controller's view will, necessarily, *not* be set yet.  `viewDidLoad` is called after the view is instantiated (in `loadView`), so this is obvious once you think about it!
+That means that the `superview` property of the controller's view will, necessarily, *not* be set yet.  `viewDidLoad` is called after the view is instantiated (in `loadView`), and it hasn't been added as a subview yet.

 Auto-Layout is based on the relationship between two views - often a container and child view.
 It's an amazing system, but if that parent view *isn't available*, well, you're not gonna have much success.

-In the case of a UIViewController your "container" is usually the `self.view` property, which by default has sensible springs setup so that it stretches with to fill the superview, so this hurdle is solved for you.
+In the case of a UIViewController your "container" is the `self.view` property, which by default has sensible springs setup so that it stretches to fill the superview.
 It's not until you go messing with the `self.view` property, or are not in the context of a `UIViewController` that things get hairy.

 If this is the case, you should get some pretty obvious warning messages, something along the lines of `Could not find :superview`.